HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ConfigureIngressWithVPs.md

                     name: haproxy
     ```

-    !!!note
-        Replace the `<deployment-name>` tag with your real deployment name. (for example: dx-deployment).
-        Replace the `<your base portal hostname>` tag with your real base-portal hostname value.
+    - `<deployment-name>`: Your actual deployment name (for example, `dx-deployment`).
+    - `<your base portal hostname>`: Your base portal hostname.
-        Replace the `<your virtual portal hostname>` tag with your virtual portal hostname.
+    - `<your virtual portal hostname>`: Your virtual portal hostname.

-2. Run the following command to apply the new ingress resource rule for the `VirtualPortal1` hostname:
+2. Apply the new Ingress resource rule for the `VirtualPortal1` hostname:

     ```yaml
     kubectl apply -f base_portal_rule.yaml -n <namespace>
     ```

-    where the `<namespace>` tag need to be replaced with your deployment namespace. (for example `dxns`)
+    -`<namespace>`: Your actual deployment namespace (for example `dxns`).

     !!!note
-        If additional Virtual Portals will be created, follow the same instructions to extend the ingress rules.
+        If you create additional virtual portals, follow the same instructions to extend the Ingress rules.

-### Testing
+### Testing the portal access routing

-For internal tests the local  `etc/hosts ` file can be modified to point to the dx-deployment IP-address and by mapping then the hostnames `BasePortal` and `VirtualPortal1` to that IP.
+For internal testing, modify the local `/etc/hosts` file to point to the HCL DX deployment IP address by mapping the `BasePortal` and `VirtualPortal1` hostnames to that IP.

 For example: